Build vs Buy API Gateway: True Cost Analysis for SaaS

 Compliance Audit Costβ

 When your first enterprise customer asks for a SOC 2 Type II report, your auditor will review your API gateway architecture.
-A custom gateway means explaining and evidencing every security control from scratch.
-An established open-source gateway with documented security architecture reduces this work significantly.
-The marginal cost of auditing a custom gateway vs an established open-source one is β¬5,000-20,000 per audit cycle.
+A custom gateway means explaining and evidencing every security control from scratch against the AICPA Trust Services Criteria.
+An established open-source gateway with documented security architecture reduces this work significantly β the effort savings show up mostly in engineering time spent preparing evidence, not in the auditor's fee.
+Get current quotes directly from the SOC 2 audit firm you are planning to engage; the invoice side of the range varies widely by scope and firm.

 Opportunity Costβ